Waxahachie Athletics: History

-After winning the championship the previous season, the 1915 Waxahachie Athletics finished last as the Central Texas League reformed.
+After winning the championship the previous season, the 1915 Waxahachie Athletics finished last as the Central Texas League reformed as a six-team, Class D level league.
 After beginning play on May 17, 1915, the Central Texas League again folded before the season ended.
 Joining the Waxahachie Athletics in the 1915 Central Texas League were the Corsicana A's, Ennis Tigers, Kaufman Kings, Mexia Gassers and Terrell Cubs.
 The Central Texas League folded on July 24, 1915, with the Athletics having a 27–34 overall record under manager Anson Cole on that date.
-The Athletics finished 8.0 games behind the 1st place Ennis Tigers in the six–team standings.
+The Athletics finished 8.0 games behind the first place Ennis Tigers in the six–team standings.

 At age 18, Baseball Hall of Fame member Ross Youngs played for the 1915 Athletics, hitting .274 in 106 at bats.

 The Waxahachie Athletics played their final season as the 1916 Central Texas League again reformed after folding the previous season.
-The Athletics finished in 5th place overall after the Central Texas League began their third season of play on April 28, 1916 and disbanded on July 16, 1916.
+The Athletics finished in 5th place overall after the Central Texas League began their third season of play on April 28, 1916, and disbanded on July 16, 1916.
 The league members joining Waxahachie in 1916 were the Ennis Tigers, Marlin Marlins, Mexia Gassers, Temple Governors and Terrell Terrors.
-At 26–35, the Athletics finished 10.0 games behind the 1st place Temple Governors under manager Dee Poindexter, a Waxahachie native.
+At 26–35, the Athletics finished 10.0 games behind the first place Temple Governors under manager Dee Poindexter, a Waxahachie native.
 After the season, the Waxahachie franchise permanently folded and Waxahachie has not hosted another minor league team.

 The ballpark

 The Waxahachie minor league teams were noted to have hosted home games at Jungle Park from 1914 to 1916.
 Opened in 1909, the ballpark was renovated in 1914 and later hosted spring training for the Detroit Tigers from 1916 to 1918, the Cincinnati Reds in 1919, and the Chicago White Sox in 1921.
-Today, the ballpark is named Richards Park and is home to the Waxahachie High School baseball team.
-The ballpark has a Texas Historical Marker and is located at 301 South Hawkins, Waxahachie, Texas.
+Today, the ballpark still in use and is named Richards Park, serving as home to the Waxahachie High School baseball team.
+The ballpark has a Texas Historical Marker and is located at 301 South Hawkins in Waxahachie, Texas.